ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 integrate some already defined and widely used query languages (or their subset) to solve this problem.
 The candidates can be XQuery and JSONiq.

-## General Compound Resources Query ##
+## General Multipart Resources Query ##

-As the last paragraph of [](#ext-cm-ecs) mentions, querying multiple ALTO information resources continuously is a general requirement.
+Querying multiple ALTO information resources continuously MAY be a general requirement.
 And the coming issues like inefficiency and inconsistency are also general.
 There is no standard solving these issues yet.
 So we need some approach to make the ALTO client request the compound ALTO information resources in a single query.

 # Security Considerations # { #SecSCons }

-This document is an extension of the base ALTO protocol, so the Security Considerations
-<xref target="RFC7285"/> of the base ALTO protocol fully apply when this extension
-is provided by an ALTO server.
+This document is an extension of the base ALTO protocol, so the Security Considerations [](#RFC7285) of the base ALTO protocol fully apply when this extension is provided by an ALTO server.

 <!-- Additional security considerations -->